-The Unique Callers report provides an overview of calls received by a specific telephone number.
-At the top of the report, you'll see the telephone number that calls you the most, and specific details about the campaigns and most recent calls from your top callers.
+The Unique Callers report provides an overview of the calls received from a specific telephone number.
+At the top of the report, you'll see the telephone number that calls you the most, and specific details about the campaigns, and the most recent calls from your top callers.

 Use this article to learn how to: